stefapi/vesselharbor/app/README.md

-# Backend - FastAPI Vue Template
+# Backend - VesselHarbor

-This directory contains the FastAPI backend for the FastAPI Vue Template project.
+This directory contains the FastAPI backend for the VesselHarbor project.

 ## 🚀 Features